Adenium Obesum: a piece of Africa in your home

 Adenium Obesum: the Desert Rose

-If there's a plant that can make us feel like we're on vacation all year round, it's the Adenium obesum, known to many as the Desert Rose.
+If there's a plant that can make us feel like we're on holiday all year round, it's the Adenium obesum, known to many as the Desert Rose.
 The name itself tells a story: this succulent comes from the arid regions of East Africa and the Arabian Peninsula, where it has learned to withstand strong sun and lack of water.
-It is in that extreme environment that it has developed its most fascinating characteristic: the caudex, that swollen and sculpted base that looks like a natural work of art and allows it to store water for long periods.
+It is precisely in that extreme environment that it has developed its most fascinating characteristic: the caudex, that swollen and sculpted base that looks like a natural work of art and allows it to store water for long periods.

 Light and temperature: the secret to its beauty